firstdraft/appdev-lessons/lessons/ruby-gym-part3.md

 ##### Continue the GitPod Project {-}

 Open the GitPod project for the Ruby Gym and continue with the exercises.
-[See prior steps][Start the GitPod Project for Integer] as a reminder.
+[See prior steps](#start-gitpod-project) as a reminder.

 <mark>✏️ **Exercise:**</mark> On GitPod in the Ruby Gym project, work through `count_the.rb`.